vtex-apps/render-runtime/docs/README.md

 ### `production`

-A _boolean_ value whether is in a production workspace or not.
+A _boolean_ value representing whether the app is in a production workspace or not.

 **Usage:**
 ```tsx